Why Mbappe's First Season Has Become Historically Elite

 How has Mbappe adapted from Ligue 1 to La Liga?

 Mbappe's transition from Ligue 1 to La Liga required significant tactical adaptation.
 At PSG, he averaged 0.93 goals per match from the left wing with total creative freedom.
 At Real Madrid, his positional shift to centre-forward initially reduced his xG per 90 by 0.3.
-Since January 2026, after tactical adjustments, his output has surged to 1.30 goal involvements per game.
+Since January 2026, after tactical adjustments, his output has surged to 1.21 goal involvements per game and he has overperformed his xG in 14 consecutive matches.